mbenetti/bert-cuad/README.md

 ![bert](https://user-images.githubusercontent.com/27162948/172364648-4587b7b2-7d37-4429-aa48-565d2049e5ab.jpeg)

-This repository contains 3 jupyter notebook with the steps to download the original repositoy of the Atticus Project, the steps to download the model and to install the dependencies.
+This repository contains 3 jupyter notebook.
+The notebooks contains the steps to download the original repository from the Atticus Project, the steps to download the Bert model and a walk through to install the necessary dependencies.

 Please run the notebooks in order starting with 1_preparation.jpynb